TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Conceptual_Design_RID.md

 - It shall shield components from accidental impacts, shocks, or vibrations that could cause physical damage.
 - The design shall prevent dust, dirt, and debris from causing short circuits or degrading system performance.
 - By keeping the internal components enclosed, the chassis shall protect against contamination, ensuring the system operates reliably.
-- A cooler with a through-wall heat sink shall be used to cool both the power supple and the raspberry pi, preventing overheating and maintaining optimal performance during operation.
+- A through wall cooler with a minimum heat displacement of 30 BTUs shall be used to cool both the power supply and the raspberry pi, preventing overheating and maintaining optimal performance during operation.
-- The operational temperature range shall be from -10 to 85 degrees celsius.
+- The operational temperature range inside the case shall be from -40 to 85 degrees celsius.
 - The case shall have an IP rating of 66 to ensure a dust tight and water jet protected experience for the power suppy and Raspberry Pi.
 - The chassis shall provide a well-organized interior, ensuring that all components are neatly arranged and securely mounted.
 - Cable management features shall reduce clutter and minimize the risk of short circuits or signal interference.